wpendl99/.github/profile/webServices/webSocket/chat.md

 1. Run and debug the example by pressing `F5`.
 You may need to select node.js as the debugger the first time you run.
 1. Open multiple browser windows and point them to http://localhost:3000 and start chatting.
 1. Use the browser's debugger to view the WebSocket communication.

-When you are done submit a description of something you found interesting to the Canvas assignment.